 All vendors need to offer data deduplication in order to reduce the amount of disk to lower the cost to be about the same as tape.
 However, how deduplication is implemented changes everything about backup.
+Data deduplication reduces the amount of storage and also the amount of data replicated, saving costs in storage and bandwidth.
+However, if not implemented correctly, deduplication will create three new compute problems that greatly impact backup performance (backup window), restores and VM boots, and whether the backup window stays fixed or grows as data grows.

-ExaGrid understands that deduplication is required, but how you implement it changes everything in backup.
-ExaGrid has a unique landing zone where backups can land straight to disk without any inline processing.
-Backups are fast and the backup window is short.
-Deduplication and offsite replication occur in parallel with the backups.
-Deduplication and replication never impede the backup process as they always are second order priority.
-ExaGrid calls this “adaptive deduplication.”
-Since backups write directly into the landing zone, the most recent backups are in their full undeduplicated form ready for any request.
-Local restores, instant VM recoveries, audit copies, tape copies, and all other requests do not require rehydration and are as fast disk.
-As an example, instant VM recoveries occur in seconds to minutes versus hours for the inline deduplication approach.
-ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out GRID.
-As data grows, all resources are added including additional landing zone, additional bandwidth, processor, and memory as well as disk capacity.
-The backup window stays fixed in length regardless of data growth, which eliminates expensive forklift upgrades.
+ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out system.
+As data grows, all resources are added including additional landing zone, bandwidth, processor, and memory as well as disk capacity.
+This keeps the backup window fixed in length regardless of data growth, which eliminates expensive forklift upgrades.
 Unlike the inline, scale-up approach where you need to guess at which sized front-end controller is required, the ExaGrid approach allows you to simply pay as you grow by adding the appropriate sized appliances as your data grows.
-ExaGrid has 10 appliance models and any size appliance or any age appliance can be mixed and matched in a single GRID, which allows for IT departments to buy compute and capacity as they need it.
-This approach also eliminates product obsolescence.
+ExaGrid offers eight appliance models, and any size or age appliance can be mixed and matched in a single system, which allows IT departments to buy compute and capacity as they need it.
+This evergreen approach also eliminates product obsolescence.